jeremyjosol/galactic-age/README.md

     ```
      git clone https://github.com/jeremyjosol/sep12023_galacticage
     ```
-  2. After successfully cloning down the repository, navigate to the **'projectname_project'** directory, if the file is located in your desktop, enter the following command:
+  2. After successfully cloning down the repository, navigate to the **'sep12023_galacticage'** directory, if the file is located in your desktop, enter the following command:
       ```
        cd sep12023_galacticage
 3. Before you can use or deploy the project, make sure to install its dependencies.
 Run the following command in your terminal: